Pakistan's majority parties struggle to form coalition government | Politics

 ALSO READ

+Pakistan: Media crew injured after clash between Pakistan Tehreek-e-Insaf workers, police in Karak

-Bilawal Bhutto launches Pakistan People's Party electoral rally in Karachi ahead of general elections
+Pakistan Peoples Party tops with most public rallies ahead of general elections

-Restricted its election campaign to 'few' parts of country: Bilawal Bhutto takes jibe at PML-N leadership

-PPP's Bilawal Bhutto withdraws from prime minister's race; to support PML-N without being part of government
+Bihar brings 'Patna Declaration' to strengthen bird conservation initiatives in South Asian region

+5 Indian-origin people arrested in Canada for extortion targeting South Asian businesses